Anti-defection law (India): Intent

 The Chavan committee suggested that a member who changes party allegiance for monetary benefit or other forms of greed, such as a promise of executive office, should not only be removed from parliament but also barred from contesting elections for a specified time.

 The law

 The anti-defection law enshrined through the introduction of the Tenth Schedule in the Constitution of India comprises 8 paragraphs.
-The following is a brief summary on the contents of the law:
+The following is a brief summary of the contents of the law: